 I had my inspiration writing this post after I overheard one Australian visitor asking his plane seatmate where to go/ what to do once landed in Ninoy Aquino International Airport (NAIA) Terminal 3.
 I checked google and there is not much information about it.
-Thus, here are the 6 Must-Knows after landing in NAIA Terminal 3.
+Thus, here are the 8 Must-Knows in NAIA Terminal 3.

 1.)
 We are now starting to have E-gates